vitiral/artifact_py/README.md

 Artifact will run a regular expression over all files found in `code_paths` and will mark artifacts as specified/tested if they are linked in code.

+## Lints {#SPC-design.lint}
+> Note: This is not yet implemented

+The lint command will find errors in the design document, and how it is reflected in the code:

+- `partof` links that do not exist.
+- A `REQ` or `SPC` being `partof` a `TST`
+- Extra `impl` links in code
+- Having an artifact specified as "done" having an impl
+- Artifact or subpart like links in text (i.e. `[REQ-does-not-exist]`) that do not exist.
+- Design docs not being updated (run `artifact export --format md -i` to fix).
+- A link being found in code that does not have the `doc_url` prefixed.
+  (i.e. artifact expects links in code to look like `myurl.com/design#REQ-foo`)

+## Unit Tests {#SPC-design.tst-unittests}
+The unit tests offer almost complete coverage.
+Nearly all of the features are tested using a data-driven approach.
+There is a markdown file, with a yaml file of the same name.
+The yml file has the expected value after parsing the markdown file.

+Also tested:
+- That exporting the project results in the expected markdown file

 # License